department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 We may also consider other factors, like your service-connected disability status or insurance coverage.

 To find out how to access these services, contact your VA social worker.
-Or, call our toll-free hotline at 877-222-VETS (8387), Monday through Friday, 8:00 a.m. to 8:00 p.m.
+Or, call our toll-free hotline at 877-222-VETS (<a href="tel:+1phonenumber">877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.

+If you're not currently in the VA health care program, you can apply for benefits now.
+[Apply now](/healthcare/apply/).

 ### Does VA pay for these services?